ennis/graal-old/NOTES.md

 - no pimpl (but that's already the case)
 - no direct constructors (must use a factory function to create the pointer)

 Why does SYCL have wrappers?
 - is it for pImpl?

+# Formalize the submission problem
+- Inputs: DAG of tasks that reference resources
+- Outputs:
+	- command buffer batches
+		- barriers
+		- synchronization
+		- binary semaphores
+	- final resource states

+# Queue simplification
+- determine barriers "on the fly" (incrementally, as the graph is built)
+	- no need to store accesses in the task (directly update the half-barrier instead)
+- do not reorder passes?
+- usage flag deduction?
+	- error prone with the current design, as the usage flags is "fixed" on resource creation (during first batch submission) but the image can then be used after the batch is submitted
+	  	- no real transients: all resources can be extended to live after the current batch
+	  		- introduce real transients?
+	  		- lifetime is unclear
+- problem: build barriers after DAG building
+	- need to "replay" the DAG (barriers need tracking of the current readers and writers) or store a vector of readers and writers per access
+	-

 ## Log
 28/11 : pipeline state tracking and "queue classes".
 Can deduce execution and memory dependencies.